Frequently Asked Questions for the SLA Boys Program

 2. Where will my son's team practice?

 Based in part on our 2018 Agreement with Stafford County, we are gaining greater access to the facilities of the county.
 However, we do not have a single home facility.
 Our fields allocations are based on availability as well as the needs of other sports (soccer, flag football, etc.).
 In general, we are planning for the artificial turf fields at Embrey Mill Park to serve as our primary facility, although we will certainly utilize other fields (school and park) as needed.

 3. Do I have to purchase a uniform?

 An SLA uniform is required to play.
-Your need to purchase depends on if your son has played with SLA in the past two years (2017 or 2018) and if his uniform still fits and is in good shape.
+Your need to purchase depends on if your son has played with SLA in the past (since Spring 2017) and if his uniform still fits and is in good shape.
 If you are new to SLA or need to replace some items, a purchase will be required.
 Please see the uniform information section of the Boys Program page on the menu to the left.
-Uniform order information will be available in January 2019.
+Uniform order information is provided when you complete program registration.